Necrotising Fasciitis

 • It also can be caused by Panton-Valentine leucocidin (PVL)-positive Staphylococcus aureus infections

-*Some classifications also include a type III (gas gangrene) and a type IV (marine or fungal causes)
+*Some classifications also include a type III (marine exposure) and a type IV (fungal causes in the immunosuppressed)

-Figure 1 – Necrotising Fasciitis of the left leg
+Figure 1 – Necrotising Fasciitis of the left thigh and posterior leg

 Gas Gangrene